 2.5 Resource Users Roundtables

-War Lake Members participated in one Resource Users Roundtable this during the 2019-2020 period.
-A second Resource Users Roundtable was cancelled due to the COVID-19 pandemic.
+War Lake Members participated in one Resource Users Roundtable this during the 2020-2022 period.
+Multiple Resource User Roundtables were cancelled due to the COVID-19 pandemic.
+The Roundtable took place in War Lake on November 23-24, 2023.